 U-PICK Berries at Fort Vannoy Farms!
 We offer strawberries, thornless blackberries, raspberries, and blueberries.
-U PICK days are scheduled according to ripeness in the patch.
-On the days we are open, Picking is scheduled from 8 am to 12 noon, before the heat of the day settles in on the farm.
+U-PICK days are scheduled according to ripeness in the patch.
+When the season opens in mid-May, picking is scheduled from 8 am to 12 noon, Fridays and Saturdays, before the heat of the day settles in on the farm.

-We have dedicated ten acres to our U-Pick Berry project.
+We have dedicated ten acres to our U-Pick Berries project.
 It is a favorite family past time and will remain a tradition for local families for years to come.

 In the Strawberry Patch we offer six varieties of berries.
 June bearing berries include Ruby June, Chandler, and Puget Crimson.
 The Everbearing varieties are Albion, Seascape, and San Andreas.
 After the blooms set on the strawberries there are roughly 30 days until the berry is ripe.
 A typical season for picking strawberries is mid-May to early July.